dduriba/dduriba.github.io/_posts/Cyberpunk-2077/2024-12-16-cyberpunk-2077-shard-other.md

 {: .notice--cyberpunk-cyan}

 <div class="cyberpunk-bg cyberpunk-grey">
+<span class="cyberpunk-lightgreen" style="display: inline-block; margin-bottom: 8px;">Can be acquired from Maelstromer during a random encounter while driving in Watson.
+This event may occur after completing The Pickup.</span><br>
 That bloodbag V is rotten fucking meat!!
 That fuckhead murdered our brothers and sisters in chrome and HE/SHE WILL SUFFER for it!
 If anyone catches him/her burnin rubber in Wats again, you drag him/her out by the hair and beat that cocky fuckin face of his/her into a fleshy pulp!
 Don't leave anything for the rats!!!
 </div>